4 Ways Manufacturers Can Enhance Their Lead Nurturing Efforts

 That's where lead nurturing enters the equation.
 Broadly, the term describes the process of any marketing efforts designed to speak to and engage with your existing leads.
 The ultimate goal, of course, is customer conversion.

-1) Build a Nurturing Framework
+1) Build a Lead Nurturing Framework

 First things first: when it comes to lead nurturing, it makes sense to start with a basic framework.
 In most cases, that means setting up a series of automated emails that automatically kick off once a new lead enters the database.